wwwlicious/servicestack-configuration-consul/readme.md

     AppSettings = new ConsulAppSettings();
 }
 ```
-ConsulAppSettings also works as part of a cascading configuration setup using MultiAppSettings.
+`ConsulAppSettings` also works as part of a cascading configuration setup using `MultiAppSettings`.
 The following will check Consul first, then local appSetting (app.config/web.config) before finally checking Environment variables.

 ```csharp
 AppSettings = new MultiAppSettings(